jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 Jazz SCM stream triggers a push of the application to Bluemix.

-## Improved Project Management
+# General enhancements

-# More choices when forking a project
+## More choices when forking a project

 When you fork a project from the Web IDE, you can now select if your project is public or private, if you would like to add features for Scrum